CivicActions/ssp-toolkit/docs/controls/AC.md

+#### CivicActions Responsibility

+All accounts issued for the admin management of Application or SSH access must be approved by the Project Owner or Project Manager who must create an account request.
+The CivicActions Operations Team applies appropriate account permissions and settings based on the job role and function documented within the request ticket using processes defined by the CivicActions Security Team.

 ### Part f)

-#### Drupal specific control support
+#### CivicActions Responsibility

-The CivicActions Operations Team is responsible for the following account management activities for both internal administrative users and customer accounts:
+CivicActions Operations is responsible for the following account management activities for both internal administrative users and customer accounts:

 * Establishing account justification